mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 **Katagiri Roshi:** *Discipline* means the reason why, reason for the existence.

 ...
-And the *one mind*, its *two aspects*, its *three characteristics* in a sense describe about the *maha*, in this case.
+And the *one-mind*, its *two aspects*, its *three characteristics* in a sense describe about the *maha*, in this case.
 We say *Mahayana* – what is the *maha*.
-But in this book, *maha* is described by *one mind*, its two aspects, and its three characteristics.
+But in this book, *maha* is described by one-mind, its two aspects, and its three characteristics.
 And also, in Part 4, there are four faiths, and five practices, and excellent skillfulness – something like this.
 That is the meaning of the *maha*.

-Okay, “Revelation of the Truth”, and “The Mind in Terms of the Truth”... the next line [is] the two kinds of [their] truth: emptiness and non-emptiness.
+Okay, “Revelation of the Truth,” and “The Mind in Terms of the Truth”... the next line [is] the two kinds of [their] truth: emptiness and non-emptiness.
 So *mind in terms of the truth* is described from three points, [and] two kinds of the truth, emptiness or non-emptiness.
 Well, I don’t want to explain [this now]; gradually we can understand this one.

 Briefly I want to explain [Part 3]:

-Chapter 1, “Revelation of the True Meaning”.
+Chapter 1, “Revelation of the True Meaning.”
 So very naturally, we know already the outline of what this book [contains]. [...]
 What is the one mind?
 So here it says “Revelation of True Meaning”: under this, the book mentions the mind in terms of the two truths, [the mind in terms of the absolute and] the mind in terms of phenomena.

-Chapter 2: “The Causation of Evil Attachments”.
+Chapter 2: “The Causation of Evil Attachments.”
 Next it says, “the correction of two attachments, to a person and dharma.”
 Causation of evil attachment.
 So if you understand the truths – the mind in terms of the truth, the mind in terms of phenomena – there is still some problem, that is attachment to a person and dharma.
 This is a strong attachment we have.
 So we have to correct this. [...]

 Chapter 3: “Analysis of the Types of Aspiration for Enlightenment.”
 So, how we practice. [...]
 This is [about] aspirations for enlightenment.
 So we should know what enlightenment is, [and how to accomplish [or] attain enlightenment. [...]

 Part 4: "On Faith.”
-So [Part 3,] “Interpretation”, is the most important [part] in this book.
+So [Part 3,] “Interpretation,” is the most important [part] in this book.
 Very concretely it explains what [is the] meaning of the truth and how to practice, what are the obstacles for us in order to reach the truth.
 And Part 4 is our practice.
 Practice for [a] *determined* class of people – that means, who have *non-backsliding* faith, very strong faith.
 For those people, how we practice.
 But on the other hand, there are people who have *backsliding* faith, [an] “un-determined” class of people.
 So for those people, how we practice, how we awaken Mahayana faith.
 That is Part 4.

 And Part 5, we try to encourage all sentient beings also to reach Buddha’s way.
 So, *how*?
-So there is “Encouragement of Practice and the Benefit”.
+So there is “Encouragement of Practice and the Benefit.”
 For instance, Buddha’s way, the essence of beings is very pure and clean, so even for a moment, let’s *think* of it.
 In other words, usually we say, “Let’s live in a positive way” – very often we say so.
 And buddha is very valuable and helpful for us.
 So let’s [...] have access to the Buddha’s teaching as best as we can.
 As much as possible, we try.
 Something like this.
 So that is encouragement.
 So, how we awaken Buddhist Mahayana faith. [...]

 The conclusion is the verse of *parinama*. *Parinama* is “dedication”.
 Dedication or *parinama* [is] *eko* in Japanese. *Eko* means turn the merits of your practice to another.
 If you do something, very naturally you can get a result, but that result is not something you should hold on to by yourself, you should *share it* with the people.
 So as best as we can, we should do something good every day, because if you do something good, that goodness guides you to have close access to the Buddha’s way, instead of doing something wrong.
 If you do something wrong, that activity keeps you away from the essence of being or ultimate nature of beings.
 Very naturally it keeps you away; [slipping] off, going far from that.
 That’s why, as best as we can, we should do something good.
 If we do something good, very naturally [...] you can find the way to have access to the Buddha Way.
 So that is *eko*, dedication; we say *parinama* [in Sanskrit].